ViktorJp/IOCMON/README.md

 ```

 To have it start automatically on every reboot, turn on **Autostart** in Advanced Settings → General / Script
-Behavior (see below) — this hooks the router's `post-mount` script so it launches once the USB drive is ready.
+Behavior (see below).
+This hooks the router's `post-mount` script so it launches once the USB drive is ready.

 Two periodic tasks (feed refresh and filesystem-integrity scans) are scheduled via cron automatically whenever
 you save any setting, and run on their own independent of whether the background monitor is up — but for